enviodev/docs/docs/HyperIndex/Tutorials/price-data.md

 ## Offchain API

-Offchain APIs, which typically use the [REST API](https://www.ibm.com/topics/rest-apis) framework, are the most reliable way to get price data as they are run by centralized entities that have the resources to provide completely accurate and up-to-date price data.
+Offchain APIs, are often a reliable way to get price data.
 One such API is [CoinGecko](https://www.coingecko.com/en/api).
 CoinGecko provides price data for the majority of tokens on the blockchain with real volume.
 However there are several downsides as API calls are very slow and getting historical prices that are accurate to the block from an API will typically require a [paid subscription](https://docs.noves.fi/reference/get_evm-chain-price-tokenaddress).
 [Coingecko's free tier API](https://docs.coingecko.com/v3.0.1/reference/coins-id-history) allows us to get the historical price, although it can only return the token price at the start of that day i.e. 00:00:00 UTC.
 As we don't have a paid subscription to get historical prices accurate to the block, we will use CoinGecko's free API to give us a rough estimate of the price of ETH in USD at a certain block.
 We don't expect this to be completely accurate and include it for demonstration purposes only.

 > src/request.ts